Operation Berlin (Atlantic): Historiography

 Roskill attributed the British failure to intercept the raiders to bad luck.
-He judged that the Royal Navy's performance was superior to that in previous such operations, and demonstrated that it now posed a strong threat to surface raiders.
+He judged that the Royal Navy's performance was superior to that in previous operations and demonstrated that it now posed a strong threat to surface raiders.
 Roskill also observed that assigning battleships to escort convoys "had certainly saved two of them from disaster".
 The historian Graham Rys-Jones reached a similar conclusion in 1999, noting that Lütjens' success in evading the British was "one of the less helpful lessons of Operation Berlin" as it convinced Raeder that Bismarck could safely operate in the North Atlantic.
+Writing in 2022, the historian David Hobbs observed that the improved tactics implemented by the Royal Navy following Operation Berlin "proved most valuable during the subsequent operations against the Bismarck".

 Historians agree that Raeder's decision to send the two battleships to Brest was a mistake.
 Lisle A. Rose has noted that by doing so he "placed the big ships under the thumb of Royal Air Force bombers and divided the German battle fleet between the Channel and the Baltic at just the time that new construction cried out for a concentration of forces".
 Rose notes that this error led to Bismarck and Prinz Eugen lacking the support of the Scharnhorst-class battleships during their sortie in May 1941.
-Lars Hellwinkel has noted that Brest lacked the facilities to rapidly repair the battleships at the end of Operation Berlin, and the vulnerability of French ports to British air attack meant that none of the major warships based there would have been able to conduct any attacks after Bismarck's loss.
-Raeder acknowledged his error after the war, noting that the forces needed to adequately defend the battleships at Brest had not been available.
+Lars Hellwinkel has noted that Brest lacked the facilities to rapidly repair the battleships at the end of Operation Berlin and the vulnerability of French ports to British air attack meant that none of the big warships based there would have been able to conduct any attacks after Bismarck's loss.
+Raeder acknowledged his error after the war, noting that the forces needed adequately to defend the battleships at Brest had not been available.